 Serial ATA uses 8B/10B encoding to perform transfers, allowing to work on better frequencies.

-Serial ATA native hard drives require a different power connector, which is part of the standard.
-The standard power connector is similar to the data, but wider.
+Serial ATA-born hard drives require a different power connector, which is part of the standard.
+The standard power connector resembles that of the data, but more broadly.

 A SATA I, II or III can be plugged into a SATA I, II, or III motherboard.
 The resulting flow rate will be that of the slowest element.